Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Overview and Categorization of Existing Approximation Methods

-The main approximation schemes in QT which have become the most useful and found mention in text books [3] are the following: (a)\textit{Perturbation theory} (b)\textit{Variational method} and (c) \textit{Semi-classical}(WKBJ) approximation schemes.
-There are several other approaches, some of which, are variants of the basic schemes.
-These are discussed at length in ref.[8].
-However, for completeness, we recount these briefly in the following:
+The principal approximation techniques in quantum theory (QT) that have demonstrated significant utility and are frequently cited in textbooks [3] include: (a) \textit{Perturbation Theory}, (b) \textit{Variational Method}, and (c) \textit{Semi-classical} (WKBJ) approximations.
+Numerous other methods exist, some of which are variations or extensions of these foundational approaches.
+A comprehensive discussion of these can be found in reference [8].
+For completeness, we briefly summarize them here: